 Religion is one of the leading causes of emotional stress and spiritual injury.
 The more exposure you have to organized religion, the more likely you will suffer the effects.
 When you find yourself on this slippery slope, it’s to be closed for spiritual maintenance.
 Exposure to organized religion erodes your ability to think rationally and use common sense.
 People have real physical pain attempting to reconcile facts that contradict their beliefs.
 When people gather in groups, they are prone to act with a “mob mentality” and do things they would not normally do.

 Fear, fatigue, and apathy go hand-in-hand.
 It can start with any of the three.
 It becomes a vicious spiral, one leading to the other.
 We tend to overlook fatigue because it is nearly a pandemic in the modern world — the same for fear and apathy.
 We fear the future because of rising tensions in the culture.
 Our workplaces ignore these, focusing on getting the most return on investment before you burn out.

 These are symptoms you need to be closed for spiritual maintenance.
-One of the best and least costly solutions to these three is unplugging from things for a while.
+One of the best and least costly solutions to these three is unplugging from some things for a while.
 Sometimes even a two or three-minute break is enough to rest your emotional equilibrium.

 Forgetful, Defeated, Depressed, or Board

 Boredom, forgetfulness, and defeat are negative aspects of your personality and instinctual stack.
 These are mind-numbing elements that trigger our basic fears.
 When not challenged and bored, the mind wanders and shuts off.
 So, we blank out and thus become prone to forgetting things.
 Then we forget something important, and we feel defeated.

 Depression is a common condition.
 It is driven by commercialism, which uses our fears to promote unrealistic and unhealthy ideals.
 Radical religious and political ideologies create conflict and tension.